Fr0sT-Brutal/awesome-pascal/README.md

 * [Grijjy Deployment Manager](https://github.com/grijjy/GrijjyDeployMan).
 Tool to simplify the deployment of files and folders for iOS and Android apps written in Delphi.
 It is especially useful if you need to deploy a lot of files, such as 3rd party SDKs.

+* [AutoGetIt](https://github.com/corneliusdavid/AutoGetIt). `[Delphi]` Open-source tool to automate the installation of selected GetIt packages by calling the GetIt command-line tool.
+Works with Delphi 10.4, 11, and 12.
+Both source and pre-built executable available.
+Requires [DosCommand](https://github.com/TurboPack/DOSCommand) to compile the source.

 ## Other